Ghita Mezzour

-Ghita Mezzour is the Moroccan Delegate-Minister to the Head of Government in charge of Digital Transition and Administration Reform.
-She was appointed as minister on 7 October 2021.
+Ghita Mezzour was the Moroccan Minister Delegate to the Head of Government in charge of the Digital Transition and Administration Reform from October 2021 to October 2024 as part of the cabinet led by Aziz Akhannouch.

 Education

-Mezzour took her master's degree from the École Polytechnique Fédérale de Lausanne in Switzerland and her doctorate at Carnegie Mellon University in Pittsburgh.
+Mezzour obtained her master's degree from the École Polytechnique Fédérale de Lausanne in Switzerland and her doctorate from Carnegie Mellon University in Pittsburgh.

 Career

-She is an expert in Artificial intelligence and she teaches at the International University of Rabat.
+She is an expert in Artificial intelligence and previously taught at the International University of Rabat.
 She was appointed as a minister by Mohammed VI of Morocco in 2021.
-Mezzour's appointment was made emphasising Morocco's commitment to digitising its public institutions and to "boost women's empowerment and inclusion in policy making".
+Mezzour's appointment was intended to drive Morocco's strategy for digitising public institutions and increasing women's participation in high-level policy-making.